 Materials Needed for the Magen David Needlepoint Kippah

 Continue to 2 of 2 below.

-- 18-Mesh Needlepoint Canvas - one piece of good quality 100% cotton mono canvas that is at least 2 to 3 inches larger on all sides than the finished design size.
+- 18-mesh needlepoint canvas: one piece of good quality 100-percent cotton mono canvas that is at least two to three inches larger on all sides than the finished design size.
 Since this design is round, and the canvas piece is square or rectangular, you will want to cut a piece that is large enough for stitching as well as for final finishing (about 10-square inches).

-- DMC #5 Perle Cotton: The pattern calls for 3 skeins of white, 1 skein each of light, medium and dark blue; however, you may change the colors to suit personal taste.
+- DMC #5 Perle cotton: The pattern calls for three skeins of white, one skein each of light, medium, and dark blue.
+However, you may change the colors to suit personal taste.
 If desired, mix silver or metallic blending filaments with the thread.
-NOTE: You may also use Persian Wool Thread to stitch the Kippah design; but make sure it is worked on cotton canvas instead of linen to avoid breaking the law of Shatnez.
+NOTE: You may also use Persian wool thread to stitch the kippah design, but make sure it is worked on cotton canvas instead of linen to avoid breaking the law of Shatnez.

-- #22 Tapestry Needles - Make sure you have on hand two or more needles in this size--at least one for each color--to cut down on the amount of re-threading you will need to do from constant color changes.
-The elongated needle eye and blunt tip makes it easier for both the needle as well as the thread to slide through the canvas holes without pulling the surrounding meshes apart.
+- #22 tapestry needles: Make sure you have on hand two or more needles in this size—at least one for each color—to cut down on the amount of re-threading you will need to do from constant color changes.
+The elongated needle eye and blunt tip make it easier for both the needle as well as the thread to slide through the canvas holes without pulling the surrounding meshes apart.

-- General Needlepoint Tools & Supplies - For best results, you should mount the needlepoint canvas on stretcher bars with brass tacks instead of staples before stitching.
-Although this is optional, it will reduce the amount of blocking and stretching required during the finishing process--especially if working with tent stitches.
-Other items needed are sharp embroidery scissors, regular stitching supplies, ample light and magnification, if needed.
+- General needlepoint tools and supplies: For best results, you should mount the needlepoint canvas on stretcher bars with brass tacks instead of staples before stitching.
+Although this is optional, it will reduce the amount of blocking and stretching required during the finishing process—especially if working with tent stitches.
+Other items needed are sharp embroidery scissors, regular stitching supplies, ample light, and magnification if needed.

 02 of 02